IEEE-SB-Passau/adventcalendar/README.md

 ## Installation

-* Go to [https://www.typesafe.com/activator/download](https://www.typesafe.com/activator/download) and download the activator toolchain
-* Start the activator tool in the root of this repository and run the application
+* Download sbt and start it in the root of this repository to run the application
 * Connect to evaluation service via the heartbeat/eval deamon from [https://github.com/IEEE-SB-Passau/adventcalendar-evaluation](https://github.com/IEEE-SB-Passau/adventcalendar-evaluation).
 This deamon is currently not available to the public since the codebase needs some serious cleanup.
 If you are interested in helping us, please create an issue.
 * Open webbrowser and use the app.